DHTMLX/docs-booking/docs/api/config/booking-data.md

 		},
 		slots: [
 			{
-				from: number, // hours from 0 to 24
+				from: number | string, // hours from 0 to 24
-				to: number, // hours from 0 to 24
+				to: number | string, // hours from 0 to 24
 				size?: number, // length of slot in minutes gap?: number, // gap between slots in minutes days?: array, // days of week for which rule can be applied from 0 to 6